- Grief affects everyone differently and can take months or years to make peace with

-While nothing can really prepare you for the grief that arrives after a loved one passes away, it’s important to know that everyone deals with grief differently and there is no right or wrong way.
+While nothing can really prepare you for the grief that arrives after a loved one passes away, it’s important to know that everyone deals with grief differently and there is no right or wrong way to show grief.

-Many older people have celebrated numerous anniversaries and special moments together with their partner.
+You have likely celebrated numerous anniversaries and special moments together with your partner.
 So when suddenly that special person is no longer there, it can leave you feeling empty and lost.

 Lead Clinical Adviser at BeyondBlue, Dr Grant Blashki, says, “Grief is a natural response to loss and can go for weeks, months or even years and everyone will respond differently.